CCA(LEGAL) - LOCAL REVENUE SOURCES: BOND ISSUES

 For an election to be held on a uniform election date, the election shall be ordered not later than the 78th day before election day.
 Election Code 3.005 [See BBBA]

-In addition to other legal requirements regarding the election order [see BBBA(LEGAL)], the election order must distinctly state:
+In addition to other legal requirements regarding the election order [see BBBA(LEGAL)], the document ordering an election to authorize a district to issue debt obligations must distinctly state:

 - The proposition language that will appear on the ballot;